 The course has been designed with a ‘one week on and two weeks off’ attendance pattern and includes an assessment workshop day.

 There are 20 non attendance weeks that do not require face to face attendance.
 The non attendance weeks allow learners time to undertake pre-reading activities, structured independent learning and assessments.

 Master Builders Entry Requirements

 It is a Master Builder’s requirement for those wishing to undertake this course that they must:

 - be successful at a Language, literacy and numeracy (LLN ) assessment & a pre-enrolment review

-- have basic computer skills as this course is delivered partially online
+- have basic computer skills as part of this qualification is delivered online

-- be currently working or have worked in the building and construction industry for a significant period of time (eg. more than 2 years)
+- be currently working or have worked in the building and construction industry for at least 2 years

 Assessments in this qualification are submitted online via our Learning Management System.
 Training in this will be provided in class.
 It is recommended that you have access to a computer and basic computer skills to submit your assessments.
 Master Builders have computers available in our East Melbourne office should you require one or our Learning Support team can discuss other reasonable adjustments for submissions if required.
 Please refer to the Learner Support Policy for further information.